zrmacc/RNOmni/README.md

 Data Formatting
 ---------------

 All matrices, including genotypes `G`, covariates `X`, and structure adjustments `S`, are expected in numeric format.
 Factors and interactions should be expanded in advance, e.g. using `model.matrix`.
-The outcome `y` is centered internally, so an intercept is **not** required.
+If an intercept is required, include a vector of constants in `X`.
 All matrices are formatted with subjects as rows.

 Omnibus Test
 ============

 `RNOmni` implements an adaptive test of association between the loci in *G* and the phenotype *y*, while adjusting for covariates *X* and population structure *S*.
 Internally, `RNOmni` conducts two association tests, termed direct INT `DINT` and indirect INT `IINT`.
 These tests are described [below](#additional-association-tests).
 On omnibus statistic is calculated based on whichever approach provides more evidence against the null hypothesis.
 Synthesizing two complementary approaches affords the omnibus test robustness to the distribution of phenotypic residuals.
 In simulations against various skewed and heavy tailed residual distributions, the omnibus test provided valid inference in the absence of a genotypic effect, and provided power comparable to the more powerful of the component methods in the presence of a genotypic effect.

 Assigning a *p*-value to the omnibus statistic requires an estimate of the correlation *ρ* between the test statistics provided by `DINT` and `IINT`.
 When many loci are under consideration, a computationally efficient strategy is to estimate *ρ* by taking the correlation between the observed test statistics across loci.
 Alternatively, when there are fewer loci, or locus specific estimates are desired, *ρ* may be estimated using bootstrap.
-In simulations, the value of *ρ* estimated by taking the correlation across loci was quite similar to the average of the locus specific estimates of *ρ* obtained using bootstrap.
+In simulations, the value of *ρ* estimated by taking the correlation across loci agreed with the average of the locus specific estimates of *ρ* obtained using bootstrap.
 Finally, the user may estimate the correlation externally, then manually specify the value of *ρ*.

 By default, the output of `RNOmni` is a numeric matrix of *p*-values, with rows corresponding to the loci of *G*.
 The columns are the *p*-values from the `DINT`, the `IINT`, and the omnibus tests, respectively.
 If `keep.stats=T`, the test statistics are retained.
 If `keep.rho=T`, the estimated correlation between the *p*-values provided by `DINT` and `IINT` is retained.